doitdiy-ai/pi-boot-and-encrypt/README.md

 In the window that pops up, do the following:
 - Select the drive that has the SD Cards
 - Enter a new password for the pi user (up to you, later on in the boot process, you'll be forced to change it)
-- Enter a password to log on during the initial boot process to initially encrypt the main file system and later to unlock that encrypted file systemd
+- Enter a password to log on during the initial boot process to initially encrypt the main file system and later to unlock that encrypted file system
 - Enter the WiFi ssid that you'll want the Raspberry Pi to connect to
 - Enter the WiFi passcode
 - Enter the hostname you want to use for the raspberry pi (example: raspi8gb)
 - Enter the hostname you want to use for during unlocking of the encrypted filesystem (example: raspi8gb.crypt)
+- If needed, modify the timezone and language-country settings

 After that, hit the *Configure* button.
 Then eject the SD card, pop it in your Raspberry Pi and turn it on.
 While not necessary, it'll be helpful at this point to have a screen connected to the Raspberry Pi, so you can see what is going on.